bareos/bareos/docs/manuals/en/new_main_reference/source/IntroductionAndTutorial/Tutorial.rst

 #.
 Start the Bareos Daemons

 #.
-Start the Console program to interact with the |bareosDir|
+Start the Console program to interact with the |dir|

 #.
 Run a job